Cadlaxa/Office-Inventory-System/README.md

   <img width="580" height="651" alt="image" src="https://github.com/user-attachments/assets/e6be7475-e1b2-45b4-8edb-1f7a9235dd43" />

 ## Transactions
-- `Add Delivery (In)` `Ctrl + I` button or the stock-in button will open stock-in modal to add new item in the selected item in the inventory grid
+- `Add Delivery (In)` `Ctrl + I` button or the stock-in button will open stock-in modal to add new item in the selected item in the inventory grid.

   <img width="463" height="499" alt="image" src="https://github.com/user-attachments/assets/d7a78b66-eb89-4ee7-99fb-145b88be7e21" />
 - `Note:` This modal automatically selects the item code when you open it, you can click the comboBox to re-select other items in the list
   <img width="505" height="582" alt="image" src="https://github.com/user-attachments/assets/e8c930de-95bf-40dc-acc3-4e8490abec01" />